Mendiax/mcl-python/README.md

 python3 -m unittest discover tests/
 ```

+## Patches

+The library needed some bugfixes and implementation of some missing features in order to solve laboratory lists.

+- Patched `serialize` function, which cut the buffer after first null.
+Now the function takes into account the length of the buffer returned from otiginal mcl
+- Implemented missing power operation for `GT`
+- Implemented `setHashOf` function for creating hash of `Fr` values

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.